dong-zh/queen-fight/JUSTIFICATION.md

 ### How have you fulfilled this requirement?

 This project completes this task and I've tested that the app builds with no errors and runs under the assignment environment provided by the course.
+The application was developed in Ubuntu (WSL2) using VS Code.

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?